-The Corporation sponsors a defined contribution pension plan and a deferred annuity plan, together covering all eligible employees.
-The cost of both these plans is expensed as earned by the employees.
+The Corporation sponsors a defined contribution pension plan covering all eligible employees.
+The cost of this plan is expensed as earned by the employees.
 The Corporation makes monthly contributions in accordance with the plan agreements to the employees' individual accounts, which are administered by an insurance company pursuant to and in accordance with the National Pension Scheme (Occupational Pensions) Act 1998 and applicable amendments thereto and regulations.
-The deferred annuity plan was terminated on August 31, 2018 (see Note 7).